 1 — IUCN-Netherlands.
 The Netherlands Committee of IUCN manages the Land Acquisition Fund to finance the purchase or lease of threatened natural areas.
 Grants of up to €85 thousand are made to local conservation NGOs in eligible developing countries.

 2 — IUCN-Oceania.
 The Energy Small Grants Programme provides funding for renewable energy and energy efficiency in participating countries of the Oceania region.
 These energy projects should be coupled with strong linkages to biodiversity and ecosystem conservation.

 Geographical Distribution of Grant Activities in Developing Countries

 IUCN’s website is available in English, French, and Spanish.

-IUCN works through a highly decentralized structure.
+IUCN works through a highly decentralized structure, including six commissions.
 This affects how and where to look for information about grants.
-Each of IUCN’s six commissions has a website.
-Additionally, IUCN has many regional and country programs which also have websites.
+Additionally, IUCN has many regional and country programs which have websites.